-For real estate investors involved in flipping properties, having data to support investment decisions allows for smarter and more profitable strategies.
+For real estate investors involved in flipping properties, having data from a house flipping report to support investment decisions allows for smarter and more profitable strategies.

 The 2015 US Home Flipping Report compiled by RealtyTrac provides detailed information regarding the state of affairs for real estate investors across the country.
 After studying the report, we’ve extracted some information to highlight that may interest our hard money borrowers.